Prime Minister of New Zealand

+Forty-two people (thirty-nine men and three women) have served as prime minister, the first of whom was Henry Sewell taking office on 7 May 1856 as premier.
+The longest-serving prime minister was Richard Seddon, who served over 13 years, and the shortest-serving was Sewell, who served two weeks.

 Appointment and tenure

 The governor-general appoints a prime minister, like other ministerial positions, on behalf of the monarch.
 By the conventions of responsible government, the governor-general will call to form a government the individual most likely to receive the support, or confidence, of a majority of the elected members of parliament (MPs).
 In making this appointment, convention requires the governor-general to act on the outcome of the electoral process and subsequent discussions between political parties by which the person who will lead the government as prime minister is identified.
 In practice, the position typically falls to an MP who is the parliamentary leader of the largest political party among those forming the government.
 The prime minister may lead a coalition government and/or a minority government dependent on support from smaller parties during confidence and supply votes.

 Once appointed and sworn in by the governor-general, the prime minister remains in the post until dismissal, resignation, or death in office.
 They, like all ministers, hold office "during the pleasure of the Governor-General", so theoretically, the governor-general can dismiss a prime minister at any time; however, convention heavily circumscribes the power to do so.
 The governor-general retains reserve powers to dismiss a prime minister in certain circumstances, such as those pertaining to a no-confidence motion against the government in the House of Representatives.

-Where a prime minister, and by extension the government, can no longer command the confidence of the house, either by losing a confidence vote or as the result of an election, convention dictates that they should tender their resignation to the governor-general.
-As the Constitution Act 1986 requires general elections every three years, this is the maximum period of time that a prime minister can serve without their mandate being renewed.
+Where a prime minister, and by extension, the government, can no longer command the confidence of the house, either by losing a confidence vote or as the result of an election, convention dictates that they should tender their resignation to the governor-general.
+Under the Constitution Act 1986, general elections are required every three years, setting the maximum period a prime minister can serve without their mandate being renewed.